-- 1. Align the center of the refrigerant piping and corresponding connection as shown. - 2.
-Place a couple of drops of refrigerant oil on outside of the flare before assembling.
+- Align the center of the refrigerant piping and corresponding connection as shown. - Place a couple of drops of refrigerant oil on outside of the flare before assembling.
 O Do not add any contaminants.
 Tighten the flare nut initially by hand. - 3.
 Finish tightening the flare nut with a torque wrench until the wrench clicks.
-Follow torque guidelines in the table below.
+Follow torque guidelines in the "Tightening the Flare Nuts" procedure later in this section.